ThreeJars: Reception

-In general, reviewers agree that the site's independence from credit card payments is a benefit.
-(Children request payouts from their virtual accounts, and parents receive an alert of the request, fulfilling the request out of their own cash on hand.)
+In general, reviewers agreed that the site's independence from credit card payments was a benefit.
+(Children requested payouts from their virtual accounts, and parents received an alert of the request, fulfilling the request out of their own cash on hand.)
 However, they disliked the option of payouts in gift cards, noting that such cards limit a child's choices of how to spend their money, and often go unredeemed or partially redeemed.
-Since the Consumer Reports review, ThreeJars has ceased to offer gift cards as a redemption option.
+After the Consumer Reports review, ThreeJars ceased to offer gift cards as a redemption option.